 Everyone said they were tired from setting and forerunning yesterday, but they still managed to put on a great show.
 The live feed was excellent, the best I’ve seen in terms of feed quality, plus the graphics were good and the instant replays were instant.
 Very nice job on that, and it makes sense since it was apparently done by Norway’s national broadcasting organization.
 It’ll be good to see more high quality feeds at other climbing events in the future (we can only hope!).

-2 upcoming posts will lay out the women’s and men’s problems and results.
-Stay tuned!
+Upcoming posts will lay out the women’s and men’s problems and results.
+UPDATE: The Problems:

 From Five Ten we have this video featuring short interviews with some athletes and some highlights: